Profile Engineering & LinkedIn Optimisation for Software Developers

 LinkedIn's algorithm rewards active profiles.
 Posting once a week — even a short observation about a technology you are working with — dramatically increases profile views from recruiters.

-If you are applying for roles in the USA, UK, or Canada and struggling to get shortlisted, our team offers:
+We do not offer basic profile writing.
+We focus on profile engineering and recruiter visibility optimization to help professionals get interview calls.
+If you are applying for roles in the USA, UK, Canada, Europe, or Australia and struggling to get shortlisted, our team offers:

-• LinkedIn profile rewrite – headline, About, experience section, skill keywords
+• LinkedIn profile engineering – headline, About section, experience positioning, skill keywords

 Chat on WhatsApp to get started.

-Related: Interview Mentoring for IT Professionals · Proxy Interview Support
+Related: Get Interview Scheduled · Proxy Interview Support